 The cause of the bounce-back was my failure to setup an DNS SPF TXT record containing Plusnet, which meant that GMail would reject all mails relayed through Plusnet.

-So, the "fix" is to make sure the SPF TXT record is correct.
+So, the "fix" in this specific case is to make sure the SPF TXT record is correct.